vaibhavsagar/resume/resume.md

 ### Technical Support ###

-I have resolved technical issues related to desktop and laptop computers, printers, websites, and networks.
+Resolving technical issues with desktop and laptop computers, printers, websites, and networks.
 This has involved basic systems administration skills on Windows, Mac OS X, and Linux.

 ### Languages ###